Search the site:

 With strong customer lifecycle management, organizations can build long-term mutually beneficial relationships with their audience and power business growth.
 It’s a practice that leverages powerful insights to help businesses cautiously improve and increase the value and satisfaction of their clients.

 Customer lifecycle management (CLM) represents a set of tools and practices that help brands provide personalized and high-quality services to their leads and clients.
 It involves linking the separate stages of the customer journey and assigning metrics to each one.
-As part of your marketing strategy, CLM can assist your team in creating effective customer journeys, improving brand reputation, promoting customer loyalty, and motivating leads to becoming brand advocates.
+As part of your marketing strategy, CLM can assist your team in creating effective customer journeys, improving brand reputation, promoting customer loyalty, and motivating leads to become brand advocates.

 In this article, we’ll be explaining to you what customer lifecycle management is and what it does.
 We’ll be walking you through its separate stages and presenting to you some marketing strategies that can help you improve your customer retention rate.